breadboard-ai/breadboard/packages/website/src/docs/kits/agents/guide.md

 {{ "/breadboard/static/boards/librarian/2.bgl.json" | board }}

-Finally, let's education our Specialist and imbue it with purpose.
+We will not invest a tiny bit of effort to educate our Specialist and imbue it with purpose.

+> [!NOTE]
+> With Visual Breadboard, it's super-easy to create and connect Specialists.
+We wanted to make sure that you can focus on the most interesting -- and challenging! -- part: teaching Specialists to do their work well.

 We'll start with naming it appropriately.
 Click on the node representing the Specialist and in the left (or bottom, if your Breadboard editor window portrait-shaped) panel, click on "Node Details".
 Then Type in "Summarizer" as the node's title.
 You will also see that the title changes in the visual editor as well.